scaleoutsean/sfc/README.md

   - CPU and RAM requirements: SFC is expected to use around 1-2% CPU and 70MB RAM (guesstimate for hard limits: 5% CPU, 100 MB RAM).
   - Disk requirements for SFC are just the container itself.
 If InfluxDB tiers to S3, a small SolidFire cluster might create around 25 MB of new data per day on S3 bucket (without down-sampling)
   - Applications to store and visualize data
-    - Recent InfluxDB 3 Core and admin (aka "operator") API token (SFC creates a database itself if database DB does not exist, otherwise - if admin creates a database for you - you may use a "user" token with lesser permissions)
+    - Recent InfluxDB 3 Core and admin (aka "operator") API token (SFC creates a database itself if database DB does not exist, otherwise - if admin creates a database for you - you may use a "user" API token with lesser permissions)
-    - Recent Grafana (12.2) - SFC v2 has no direct or indirect dependency on Grafana, but 12.1 and earlier have bugs related to InfluxDB 3 Core
+    - Recent Grafana (12.2 or better) - SFC v2 has no direct or indirect dependency on Grafana, but 12.1 and earlier have bugs related to connecting over HTTPS to InfluxDB 3 Core with internal/custom CA

 - SolidFire-specific details
   - **Unique** volume names - this is not enforced by the SolidFire API since it is volume IDs that are unique by default.
 Most people don't use duplicate volume names because it's confusing, but if you happen to have duplicate volume names, don't use SFC because it won't work well